awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/dvb-sub-or-scte-27.md

 # DVB\-Sub<a name="dvb-sub-or-scte-27"></a>

-AWS Elemental MediaConvert supports DVB\-Sub  only in TS inputs\.
+MediaConvert supports DVB\-Sub  only in TS inputs\.

 In most cases, create one captions selector per language\.
 In each selector, specify which language you want by providing the PID or language code\.